psto/episteme/questions.md

   * What's the process that generated that data?
   * What are the things that could have happened that might have led them to not measure something?
   * What's the data that's not present?
+* The [Hamming](https://www.lesswrong.com/posts/P5k3PGzebd5yYrYqd/the-hamming-question) [Question](http://www.paulgraham.com/hamming.html): What are the most important problems in your field, and why aren’t you working on them?

 The question you most often ask yourself \(or others ask you\) can either guide or control you: